 “He allies incisive advocacy to marshalling the material and evidence with skill.”
 Legal 500, 2014

 “He is a thorough and extremely well-prepared advocate who leaves no stone unturned.”
 “He is the guy to go to for a complex and technical contract dispute – frighteningly clever.”
-Chambers & Partners, 2014
+Chambers UK, 2014

 “A sharp, well-prepared advocate.”
 Legal 500